Russell Brand is now flogging a 'magical amulet' that costs $240

-Disgraced comedian Russell Brand is flogging a “magical amulet” to protect from “evil energies” for $240 a piece and people are baffled.
+Russell Brand is selling a “magical amulet” to protect from “evil energies” for $240 a piece and people are baffled.

 In 2023, a joint investigation by Channel 4’s Dispatches programme and The Times and the Sunday Times accused Brand of rape, assault and emotional abuse.
 Brand denies the allegations.